 There are many places of interest in Minsk, including Troitsky suburb, the Upper Town, the Minsk Arena sports center, the Minsk Hero City memorial, the Minsk City Hall, the Holy Spirit Cathedral, Sts.
 Peter and Paul Cathedral, the Cathedral of the Mother of God, Sts.
 Simon and Helen Cathedral, the National Library of Belarus, the National Academic Bolshoi Opera and Ballet Theater, the National Art Museum of Belarus, the Central Botanical Gardens.

-There are more than 45 hotels and hotel complexes in Minsk.
+There are about 50 hotels and hotel complexes in Minsk.
 Among them are five-star hotels Hotel d’Europe, Crowne Plaza Minsk, and President Hotel, four-star hotels Victoria, Victoria 2, Victoria Olympus Hotel, and Minsk.
 The Belarusian capital offers over 40 pedestrian and bus tourist routes introducing tourists to historical and cultural heritage, museums, theaters, exhibition halls, and other facilities.

 Brest Oblast is the western gate of Belarus.
 It borders Ukraine in the south and Poland in the west.
 The oblast comprises 16 districts.
 The total area is 32,800 square kilometers.